sevenview/votd/README.md

 ## Usage

-To use VotD in our code:
+To use VotD in your code:

     require 'votd'